retroryan/real_estate_ai_search/elasticsearch_in_depth/elastic_in_depth.md

 Nested queries maintain the relationship between fields in the same object.

 #### Example 7: Aggregation-Heavy Analytics Query - Business Intelligence

+**Overview:**
+This comprehensive analytics query demonstrates Elasticsearch's ability to perform complex multi-level aggregations for business intelligence.
+It combines filtering, grouping, statistical calculations, percentiles, moving averages, and correlations in a single request.
+The query showcases nested aggregations (aggregations within aggregations) to create rich analytical insights, similar to SQL GROUP BY with multiple levels but executed across distributed shards in parallel.
+This pattern powers executive dashboards and financial analytics platforms.

+**What this query does:**
+Analyzes 2024 financial filings from Technology and Healthcare sectors, computing total revenue by sector, statistical distributions, percentile breakdowns, top 5 companies per sector with quarterly revenue trends and moving averages, plus profit margin correlations with P/E ratios - all in one query.

+**Where This Code Runs:**
+- **Execution Context**: Business intelligence services, reporting microservices
+- **Typical Frontend**: Grafana, Kibana, custom React dashboards with charts
+- **Backend Pattern**: Often wrapped in GraphQL resolvers or REST endpoints
+- **Infrastructure Requirements**: High-memory coordinating nodes for aggregation processing
+- **Caching Strategy**: Results cached with TTL based on data update frequency
+- **Common Optimizations**: Pre-aggregated indices for frequently-accessed metrics
+- **Scheduling**: Often run as scheduled jobs for executive daily reports

 **The Query:**
 ```json